-Established in 1753 with the donation of 71,000 objects from the collection of Sir Hans Sloane, the British Museum quickly became one of the city's top attractions.
+The museum was founded in 1753 with the donation of 71,000 objects from the collection of Sir Hans Sloane.
+The British Museum quickly established itself as one of London's top attractions.

 The Museum Building